 C: Authorities confiscated and conveniently "lost" the owner's veterinary records

-D: A minor scratch does not require treatment.
+D: Animal has a minor scratch which does not require treatment.

 Crowded conditions: Herd animals are actually permitted to herd